top of page

 There's No Such Thing as Writer's Block

-What do unicorns, effective wrinkle creams, and writer's block have in common?
-Duh: they don't exist.
+What do unicorns, highly effective wrinkle creams, and writer's block have in common?

 That's right.
 I said it: there's no such thing as writer's block--or, at least, there doesn't have to be.

 When I sat down to write my first novel in my twenties, I had a whole lot of what I thought was writer's block but was really just an empty Word doc.
 The real problem was that I didn't have a story in my head, not even a shell or a seed.
 Just vibes and a desire to bang out a novel and become a NYT bestseller before I hit 30.
 I thought that's how things were done: light a fire under your ass, sit down at a computer (ideally not on the fire you just lit), and just, well, go for it.
-But it's kind of hard to drive somewhere when you don't know where you want to end up.
+But it's hard to drive somewhere when you don't know where you want to end up.

 Needless to say, my first attempt to write a novel flopped.
 I didn't try again until my early thirties.
 By then, I'd read a few books on the craft and had a premise in mind, so I felt a little more confident venturing back inside a big, empty Word doc--and this time, I finished.
 It wasn't the greatest book of all time--it probably wasn't even the best book written that day--but I proved to myself that I could string ninety thousand words together to make a story that stood on its legs, even if it was a little shaky.